lastmeta/maestro_tcl/docs/readme.md

 ## Setup ##

+Be sure you have Tcl 8.6 or higher installed on your machine.

+For easy setup of Maestro download and install Autoit and run the file in build folder.
+Otherwise...

-Run each of the following tcl scripts in order from a command line:
+Run each of the following tcl scripts in order from a command line (using tclsh):

 - **server**.tcl
 	- (must run first)